 Hatch End High School was established in September 1974 on the site of what had been Blackwell School since 1948.
-It was proud to open its doors to Sixth Form students for the first time in September 2006 and the new Sixth Form Centre was officially opened by Gareth Thomas (an ex-student who went on to become a local MP and Secretary of State for International Development as well as Business & Enterprise).
-Our first cohort of Sixth Formers was just 90 students – we are pleased to now welcome approximately 300 students every September!
+It was proud to open its doors to Sixth Form students again in September 2006 and the new Sixth Form Centre was officially opened by Gareth Thomas MP (an ex-student who went on to become Secretary of State for International Development as well as Business & Enterprise).
+Our first cohort of Sixth Formers in 2006 was just 90 students – we are pleased to now welcome approximately 300 students every September!
 Hatch End High School is also delighted to have expanded to offer places for Year 7 students since September 2010.

 We would love to stay connected with our old students in order to inspire our young people in a number of ways; as career and education role models, mentors or e-mentors, work experience providers, governors, donors or fundraisers.